AliLaqa/purposelee-hihello/Docs/BuildPlan-v1.1.md

 Implementation: Ensure Supabase Auth URL Configuration allows the deployed app URL and the recovery redirect path(s) so the reset link returns to the correct page.
 #### K.4 - Manual test (Android + iOS) [Not implemented] [Not tested]
 Implementation: Verify reset email arrives, link opens the reset page, password updates successfully, and the user can sign in with the new password.

+### Step L - Image upload size limits [Not implemented]
+Implementation: Add explicit image size guardrails for avatar/logo uploads so large files are blocked before they create Storage or UX issues.
+#### L.1 - Define maximum allowed avatar/logo file size [Not implemented] [Not tested]
+Implementation: Choose a practical max size for v1.1 (for example 5MB or 10MB) and document it in the upload UI.
+#### L.2 - Enforce size limit before upload [Not implemented] [Not tested]
+Implementation: Reject oversized image files in the card save flow with a clear user-facing error before attempting Storage upload.
+#### L.3 - Manual test large image rejection [Not implemented] [Not tested]
+Implementation: Test with an image larger than the configured limit and confirm the card data is not saved with a failed/partial upload.

+### Step M - iOS vCard validation [Not implemented]
+Implementation: Validate that downloaded `.vcf` files import correctly on iOS Contacts, matching the Android behavior verified in v1.
+#### M.1 - Test vCard download on iOS browser [Not implemented] [Not tested]
+Implementation: Open a public card on iOS Safari/Chrome, download the vCard, and confirm iOS opens the contact import screen.
+#### M.2 - Verify imported iOS contact fields [Not implemented] [Not tested]
+Implementation: Confirm name, company, email, and phone are populated correctly after import.

+### Step N - Production observability hardening [Not implemented]
+Implementation: Finish production-grade observability by configuring runtime error tracking and expanding audit-event coverage while keeping sensitive/debug data out of Postgres.
+#### N.1 - Configure runtime error tracking in production [Not implemented] [Not tested]
+Implementation: Add a production `SENTRY_DSN` (or equivalent provider DSN) in Vercel and verify client/server exceptions are captured with useful context.
+#### N.2 - Expand DB audit events only for auditable product actions [Not implemented] [Not tested]
+Implementation: Add audit rows for selected important actions beyond existing admin events, while continuing to avoid raw stack traces, request bodies, and sensitive data.